 Elementary Education Degree

-Graduates of an elementary education degree are looking to innovate and build relationships with students in grades 1-8.
+Graduates of an elementary education degree program are looking to innovate and build relationships with students in grades 1-8.
 Elementary teachers work with children in developing their academic, social and motor skills.
-Topics taught include reading, mathematics, science, geography and history.
-As an elementary teacher, you will develop lesson plans and teaching strategies, teach lessons, lead discussions and learning experiences, and assess students as they progress in their journey to meet or exceed the Common Core Standards for College and Career Readiness.
+As an elementary teacher, you will develop lesson plans and teaching strategies, teach lessons, lead discussions and learning experiences, and assess students.

 What can I do with an education degree other than teach?